-What is Chipboard?
+What is a Chipboard?
 Uses, Advantages and Disadvantages

 When it comes to versatile, affordable materials used in everything from furniture to packaging, chipboard often ranks high on the list.
 But what exactly is chipboard, and why has it become such a popular material in a variety of industries?
 In this comprehensive guide, we’ll explore everything you need to know about chipboard, from its composition and types to its numerous applications and environmental impact.